- Home

 In the Property Tax Deferral Program, once approved, the State Treasurer's office makes tax payments directly to the county on behalf of the participant for the tax amount due.
 The loan is logged as a lien against the participant's property that does not have to be remitted until the participant no longer qualifies to defer their property taxes.

 Under this program, the minimum amount a taxpayer may defer is $100 and the maximum cumulative taxes that a taxpayer may defer is $10,000.
-The application must be filed between January 1 and April 1, 2023.
+The application must be filed between Jan.
+1 and April 1 of the current year.
 Taxpayers must reapply each year to continue deferring prior year taxes, as well as to request deferral on current year taxes.

 Homeowners can visit Colorado Property Tax Deferral Program's website to learn more about and apply for Colorado’s expanded Property Tax Deferral Program.